elianaweinstein01/advertising-database-project/README.md

 - DROP SCHEMA public CASCADE;
 - CREATE SCHEMA public;
 Then I run pg_restore from the custom backup to rebuild schema + data.
-- ./scripts/restore_psql.sh
+- ```./scripts/restore_psql.sh```

 ## Queries and Parameterized Queries
 This section documents the user-driven queries written for the database inlcuding joins, aggregates, grouping, ordering, subqueries, and constraints.

 ### Queries.sql
 I wrote eight queries that reflect user needs: four SELECT, two UPDATE, and two DELETE.
-Each query was written, executed, and timed using \timing on.
+Each query was written, executed, and timed using ```\timing on```.
 Updates and deletes were wrapped in BEGIN … ROLLBACK so they could be tested safely without altering the data.

 ### SELECT Queries
 ### 1) Top 5 campaigns by total revenue